Why invest in VIG?

 1 VIG divides its region into two areas.
 First, the region of Central and Eastern Europe (CEE), which consists of 20 countries, including Austria, whose long-term growth opportunities will be exploited.
 Second, ten special markets where objectives specific to each market will be pursued.

-Market rankings 1st to 3rd quarters of 2023, Moldova 1st to 4th quarters of 2022, Hungary 1st to 4th quarters of 2023
+Market rankings 1st to 3rd quarters of 2024, Slovenia 1st half of 2024

 Download